gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ordering can only affect the transactions done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.

-The comm layer uses the messaging interface (SEND/RECV) for Active Messages (AMs).
+The comm layer uses the libfabric messaging interface (SEND/RECV) for Active Messages (AMs).
 It defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and AMOs with providers that don't support native atomic operations.
 AMs can either be nonblocking ("fire and forget") or blocking, where the initiator waits for the target to send back a "done" response.
 (This is not a libfabric completion; it is an RMA PUT back to a flag variable on the initiator, done by the comm layer itself.)
-Blocking AMs do not have MCM implications with respect to later transactions, because they are synchronous; the transaction is certainly complete by the time a blocking AM is done.
+Because they are synchronous, blocking AMs do not have MCM implications with respect to later transactions; all the effects of the AM are certainly visible by the time a blocking AM is done.
 Of the AM types with MCM implications, only executeOn and AMO AMs can be nonblocking.
 Furthermore, because nonblocking executeOn AMs are only used internally, it's really just AMO AMs whose ordering we need to be concerned about.

 Currently the comm layer always sets send-after-send (`FI_ORDER_SAS`) ordering, with the result that all AMs from a task are sent and received